-But sharks in anime are rarely just villains lurking in the deep.
-I’ve seen them play demon, bodyguard, gag character, and even “teacher you absolutely do not want to stay after class with.”
+Here is the thing, though.
+Sharks in anime are rarely just villains lurking in the deep.
+Over the years I have watched them play demon, bodyguard, gag character, and the one teacher you absolutely do not want to stay after class with.

-So this is my personal guide to the best shark characters in anime, written for people who want more than a random list.
-I’m ranking them, sorting them by vibe, and giving you a fast way to pick your next watch.
+So this is my personal guide to the best anime shark characters, written for people who want more than a copy-paste list.
+I am ranking them, sorting them by vibe, and handing you a fast way to pick your next watch.
+A few of them even sport those classic sharp teeth that anime loves to give its scariest characters.

 Quick mood filter, because I hate wasting your time:

-- 🚀 Want funny shark chaos?
-My Bride is a Mermaid and A Sister’s All You Need.
+- Want funny shark chaos?
+Try My Bride is a Mermaid and A Sister’s All You Need.

 Best anime shark characters ranked

-If you’re searching for best anime shark characters ranked, I’m assuming you want my honest take, not a copy-paste roundup.
+If you searched for the best anime shark characters ranked, I am guessing you want my honest take, not a recycled roundup.

-I ranked these based on three things: how memorable they are, how much they change the tone of their scenes, and how well the anime uses the shark concept.
+So here is how I judged them.
+I looked at three things: how memorable they are, how much they shift the tone of a scene, and how cleverly the anime uses the shark idea.
 Cute counts.
 Scary counts.
-Ridiculous also counts.
+Ridiculous counts too.

 My top picks at a glance: